-Mountain block recharge is the least well quantified owing to the lack of a thorough understanding of mountain-block hydrological processes.
-Observations of spatio-temporal variations of groundwater were employed to clarify hydrologic processes in a semi-arid mountainous watershed of north China.
+Mountain block recharge is the least well quantified owing to the lack of a thorough understanding of mountain block hydrological processes.
+Observations of spatio-temporal variations of groundwater were employed to clarify hydrologic processes in a semi-arid mountainous watershed of northern China.
 Results showed that the annual feeding rate of precipitation changed between 21 and 40%.
 However, infiltration of precipitation was mainly drained as interflow on slopes and recharged into the mountain valley as focused recharge.
 As a result, the mean correlation coefficient between precipitation and groundwater level was only 0.20 and seasonal variations were reduced.
 Mountain slope is essentially impermeable with no bedrock percolation under arid circumstances.
 Only a bedrock percolation event occurred after multiple closely-spaced heavy rains during the four-year observation, which induced a local rapid ascending of the water table and an enhanced lateral recharge from upgradient watersheds.
 The influence of the enhanced lateral recharge lasted three years, suggesting a huge groundwater catchment overcoming local watershed divides in mountain blocks.
-The average of the gradually recession of the water table was 5.1 mm/d with a maximum of 11.4 mm/d in the beginning stage.
+The average of the gradual recession of the water table was 5.1 mm/d with a maximum of 11.4 mm/d in the beginning stage.
 Both interflow and bedrock percolation are important.
 Our results highlight the changeability of hydrologic processes in mountain watersheds.